RTEMS/rtems-docs/user/exe/executables.rst

 POSIX and can build and run portable code written in languages such as C, C++ and Ada.

-Applications are built from source into ELF object files, 3rd party packages can be built as libraries or they can be imported as source into an application code base.
-The application, 3rd party packages, RTEMS and standard libraries are linked to create the RTEMS executable.
+Applications are built from source into ELF object files, third-party packages can be built as libraries or they can be imported as source into an application code base.
+The application, third-party packages, RTEMS and standard libraries are linked to create the RTEMS executable.
 The executable is transferred to the target and a bootloader loads it from the non-volatile storage into RAM or the code is executed in place in the non-volatile storage.
 The target hardware